10 Global Websites Using PHP in 2025: The Power and Potential of PHP

 If there’s anything you gain from this article, it should be this:

-PHP is here to stay with an ever-increasing demand amongst some of the largest tech leaders in the global economy.
+PHP is here to stay with an ever-increasing demand amongst some of the most prominent tech leaders in the global economy.

 What is PHP?